[Updated Dec. 29, 2021]

-How well do you manage that moment of truth when your sales team hands off a new client to customer success or onboarding teams?
-If your company is still muddling through client onboarding, struggling with manual processes, or consistently running into frustrations and roadblocks that slow down the process, you may be harming your client relationships in the long run.
+How do you manage that moment when your sales team hands off a new client to start their onboarding process?
+How long is it taking for the transition to the customer success or onboarding team?
+How are you all communicating?
+Manual processes may be harming your client relationships in the long run.
 That makes it harder to keep clients from leaving once their current contract is up.

-One of the biggest complaints from companies during onboarding is the time it takes from start to go-live—being able to deliver a quicker time-to-value and completing your onboarding on time according to the schedule you provide at the beginning can significantly improve your clients’ views of the entire onboarding process.
-Here are five ways you can expedite your onboarding process.
+One of the biggest complaints from companies during onboarding is the time it takes from start to go-live.
+Being able to deliver a faster time-to-value and completing your onboarding on time can significantly improve your clients’ views of the entire onboarding process.
+Not to mention, it can also set the tone for the whole relationship you have with them.

 Clients want to know what’s going on with their onboarding process.
-If you don’t have tools that help you automate that reporting, someone on your team is going to spend a lot of time compiling reports and sending this to the appropriate people.
-In the absence of manual reports, someone will be fielding a lot of calls or emails asking for progress updates.
-Instead, find a software solution that automates reporting to all the key stakeholders within the process so everyone knows exactly where you stand and when it will be done.
+If you don’t have tools that help you automate that reporting, someone on your team is going to spend a lot of time compiling reports and sending them to the appropriate people.
+Instead, find a software solution that automates reporting to all the key stakeholders within the process ensuring everyone knows exactly where you stand and when it will be done.